GoogleChrome/web.dev/src/site/content/en/blog/codelab-sign-in-form-best-practices/index.md

 to work out the role of form inputs and provide autofill for a range of different websites.

-You can try this yourself when you add and remove attributes.
+Add and remove attributes to try this yourself.

-It's extremely important to test behaviour across platforms.
+It's extremely important to test behavior across platforms.
 You should enter values and submit the form in different browsers on different devices.
 It's easy to test on a range of platforms with BrowserStack, which is [free for open source projects](https://www.browserstack.com/open-source).
 Try it!